Skip to main content

 Survey data are drawn from Commonwealth Fund International Health Policy Surveys fielded during 2021, 2022, and 2023.
 Since 1998, in close collaboration with international partners, the Commonwealth Fund has supported these surveys of the public’s and primary care physicians’ experiences of their health care systems.
 Each year, in collaboration with researchers and partners in the 10 countries, a common questionnaire is developed, translated, adapted, and pretested.
 In 2021 we surveyed adults age 65 and older.
 The 2022 survey was of primary care physicians and the 2023 survey was of the general population (adults age 18 and older).
 The 2021 and 2023 surveys examined patients’ views of the health care system, quality of care, care coordination, patient–physician communication, wait times, and access problems.
 The 2022 survey examined primary care physicians’ experiences providing care to patients, use of information technology, and use of teams to provide care.

 The Commonwealth Fund International Health Policy Surveys (2021, 2022, and 2023) include nationally representative samples drawn at random from the populations surveyed.
 The 2021 and 2023 surveys’ sampling frames were generated using probability-based overlapping landline and mobile phone sampling designs and, in some countries, listed or nationwide population registries.
-The 2022 survey of primary care physicians was drawn from government or private company lists of practicing primary care doctors in each country, except in France, where the sample was from a nationally representative panel of primary care physicians.
+The 2022 survey of primary care physicians was drawn from government or private company lists of practicing primary care doctors in each country, except in France, where the sample was selected from publicly available lists of primary care physicians.
 Within each country, experts defined the physician specialties responsible for primary care, recognizing that roles, training, and scopes of practice vary across countries.
 In all countries, general practitioners (GPs) and family physicians were included, with internists and pediatricians also sampled in Switzerland and the United States.
 Appendix 9 presents the number of respondents and response rates for each survey.
 Further details of the survey methods are described elsewhere.36

 In addition to the survey items, standardized data were drawn from recent reports of the Organisation for Economic Co-operation and Development (OECD), Our World in Data, the World Health Organization (WHO), publicly and not publicly available country-specific mortality data, the peer-reviewed literature, and from the U.S. Agency for Healthcare Research and Quality.